 One could question any given selection, of course but a revised list probably wouldn’t increase male representation.

 It might even reduce it.
-Check out a favorite of mine that isn't on the list - Midori’s Mendelssohn Concerto, recorded live with the Berlin Philharmonic - or Faust’s Bartok, or Viktoria Mullova or Janine Jansen or Rachel Podger or Anne-Sophie Mutter or Anne Akiko Meyers or Hilary Hahn in various Bach concertos.
-Or listen to all six play Bach for evidence that women don’t all play alike, or in any non-meaningless way play “like women."
+Check out some favorites of mine that aren't on Gramophone's list, such as Midori’s Mendelssohn Concerto, recorded live with the Berlin Philharmonic, or Faust’s Bartok Concertos, Rachel Barton Pine's Mozart, or Hilary Hahn's Brahms Concerto - or Hahn, Lisa Batiashvili, Amandine Beyer, Monica Huggett, Rut Ingolfsdottir, Janine Jansen, Anne Akiko Meyers, Viktoria Mullova, Anne-Sophie Mutter, and Rachel Podger in various Bach violin concertos.
+Better, listen to all ten play Bach for evidence that women don’t all play alike, and don't in any audible way play “like women."

-ORCHESTRAL VIOLINISTS: Back to numbers.
-To make sure we’re comparing apples to apples, I’ll look only at the best American and European orchestras, operationally defined as the top 16 chosen when Gramophone magazine polled 100 experts from around the world to come up with a list of the world’s best orchestras.
+ORCHESTRAL VIOLINISTS: To make sure we’re comparing apples to apples, I’ll look only at the best American and European orchestras, operationally defined as the top 16 chosen when Gramophone magazine polled 100 experts from around the world to come up with a list of the world’s best orchestras.

 Meanwhile, in the top eight European orchestras on Gramophone’s list, the violin sections show the opposite ratio: 61% of the violinists are guys.

-If you want a high-level arts profession in which women and men are equals, forget film directing, guitar heroes, and country festivals, and instead check out today's classical violin scene.
+If you want to find a high-level artistic profession in which women and men are equals, forget film directing, guitar heroes, and country-music festivals; look instead to today's classical violin scene.

 Part 2: HOW DID IT HAPPEN, AND WHAT DOES IT MEAN?

-In a craft that has no gender-specific demands, parity should be no big deal.
-But it is: as I noted in Post 1 (titled "How Exceptional IS Classical's Woman Problem?"), it’s very, very unusual.
-So it’s worth taking time to consider how it happened.
+In a craft that makes no gender-specific demands, parity should be the norm.
+But in many such artistic professions, parity is in fact highly unusual (as I demonstrated in Post 1,titled "How Exceptional IS Classical's Woman Problem?").
+So it’s worth taking time to consider how the violin field attained parity.
 I’ll begin my considerations by examining why American violin sections have higher percentages of women than European orchestras.

 “Wassup Europe?”: Two explanations.
 I see two main reasons:

-- Legacy: How soon the ball got rolling.
-If you want to guess the gender balance of an orchestra’s violin section in 2014, you can do better than chance if you simply know how many years it’s been since the orchestra accepted its first woman (not including the harpists - I’ll get to that).
+- Legacy: How soon the doors opened.
+If you want to guess the gender balance of an orchestra’s violin section in 2014, you will do better than chance just by knowing how many years it’s been since the orchestra accepted its first woman (not including the harpists - I’ll get to that).
 That’s partly because orchestral musicians usually have decades of tenure, so even when the gender barriers fall it takes a while for women to even have openings to try out for.

-I won’t bore you with the overall stats, because it’s so obvious, but the clearest comparison is of the Royal Concertgebouw, the only European major orchestra with a majority-female violin section - 2:1, like an American orchestra - to the Vienna Philharmonic, which has only five women violinists, the fewest of any majors.
-The Concertgebouw accepted its first female string player back in 1897, while the Vienna Philharmonic hired its first only six years ago, in 2008.
+To illustrate, compare the Royal Concertgebouw, the only European major orchestra with a majority-female violin section (2:1, like an American orchestra) to the Vienna Philharmonic, which has only five women violinists.
+The Concertgebouw accepted its first female string player in 1897, while the Vienna Philharmonic hired its first only six years ago, in 2008.
 Vienna was the last major orchestra to admit women, 15 years after the previous holdout, the Berlin Philharmonic.
-The Viennese gave in only in 1997, when the USA's National Organization of Women threatened boycotts and demonstrations of the orchestra's planned US tour.
-Just before embarking, the VPO held a last-minute vote, and the younger players' "for" votes overwhelmed the retired players' "against" votes, according to the woman admitted, harpist Anna Lelkes.
-(By the way, Gramophone's critics ranked the Concertgebouw the finest orchestra in the world; yes, those Viennese fiddlers are glorious, but not more than the Dutch ones.)
+The Viennese gave in only in 1997, when the National Organization of Women threatened boycotts and demonstrations of the orchestra's planned US tour.
+The night before embarking, the VPO held a vote, and the younger players' votes in favor overwhelmed the retired players' opposition, according to the woman admitted, harpist Anna Lelkes.
+(By the way, Gramophone's critics ranked the Concertgebouw the finest in the world; those Viennese fiddlers are glorious, but not more than the Dutch ones.)

-A lot changed in the world in the 1960s-80s, including the rise of “second-wave feminism,” so how could we separate out the contribution of blind auditions to increased female participation?
-As it happens, a brilliant and elegantly designed study published in 2000 by two economists - Claudia Goldin of Harvard and Cecilia Elena Rouse of Princeton - did just this.
+Given other social changes in ensuing decades, how could researchers separate out the contribution of blind auditions to increased female participation?
+The solution came from a brilliant and elegantly designed study published in 2000 by two economists - Claudia Goldin of Harvard and Cecilia Elena Rouse of Princeton.